 Cochrane Review - Evidence for cranberries and blueberries in UTI prevention

-Disclaimer: This information is intended as a general introduction to this topic and is not meant to substitute for your doctor's or health professional's advice.
+Disclaimer: This information is intended as an introduction to this topic and is not meant to substitute for your doctor's or health professional's advice.
 All care is taken to ensure the information is relevant and applicable.
 It should be noted Kidney Health Australia recognises each person's experience is individual and variations do occur in treatment and management due to personal circumstances.
-Should you require further info always consult your doctor or health professional.
+Should you require further information, always consult your doctor or a health professional.